Data-Science-Center-UB/Obsidian-for-Researchers/Exercises_Learning_Obsidian/03a_Use_the_Daily_Workflow.md

 ```
 Select **due date** and **next Monday** in the auto-suggest menu.

-The task now appear in the section "Upcoming Tasks"
+The task now appears in the section "Upcoming Tasks"

 2.3 While your colleagues are discussing a topic, you come up with an idea on how to write the introduction for the publication you're currently working on.
 Note under **Daily Log** your idea and link it to a potential idea collection of the publication: